Simtec-AG/adc-logic-extension/README.md

-  # Swiss Air Data decoder
+  # Swiss Air Data Decoder

 ## Overview

 This Saleae Logic2 high level analyser extension decodes air data frame sent by a module from Simtec AG <https://www.swiss-airdata.com/>.

-An analyzer should decode the logic level to provide bytes to this High Level Analyser.
-For now, it is compatible with RS485 bus as it can be decoded by the Async Serial but not compatible with ARINC-429 bus.
-Details about the format used to send the air data can be found in devices Interface Control Document
+It is compatible with the following products: ADES-12, ADP-5.5, PSS8 and PMH air data computer.
+However it is compatible only with RS485 bus as it can be decoded by the Async Serial analyzer but not with ARINC-429 bus.
+Details about the format used to send the air data can be found in devices *Interface Control Document*.

-The label and the value of the data transmitted are displayed on top of the frame, as shown bellow
+The label and the value of the data transmitted are displayed on top of the frame, as shown bellow:

 ![frame_image](support/frame-parser.png)

-In the data table, flag of the data transmitted is also displayed
+In the data table, flag of the data transmitted is also displayed:

 ![table_full](support/table-all-data.png)

-It can be convenient to add a filter on the table to see the time evolution of a specific data.
+It can be convenient to add a filter on the table to see the time evolution of a specific data:

 ![table_filter](support/table-filter.png)